vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 the Sun is in Makara (Capricorn); worship of Sun's image with red flowers, arghya and gandha &c.; drinking of pañcagavya; for one year; in each month, flowers, dhūpa and naivedya different; he becomes free from the effects of all sins; HV I. 805-810 (from Skanda, Nāgarakhanda).
 Purascaraña contains five elements, viz. japa, worship and homa, tarpana (satiating with water), abhiseka (sprinkling

-or pouring water) and honouring brāhmaṇas; vide Smk 74, Purānaśravanavidhi--HV II.
+or pouring water) and honouring brāhmaṇas; vide Smk 74, Purāṇaśravanavidhi--HV II.
 997-100%.
 Puruṣottamayātrā-The twelve yātrās of Purusottama at

 Jagannāthapuri are described in GK pp. 183–190, viz.
 Snāna, Gundicā, Harisayana, Dakṣiṇāyana, Pārsvapari vartana, Utthāpanaikādaśi, Prāvaranotsava, Pusyābhiseka, Uttarayana, Dolāyātrā, Damanakacaturdaśi, Akṣayyatṣtiyā,